-8.3.6.
+8.3.5.
 Maintenance

-Vehicle maintenance refers to the recommended regular inspection defined by the vehicle manufacturer in order to ensure its optimal performance, longevity, and safety by preventing issues from arising and preserving its overall condition.
+Vehicle maintenance encompasses the periodic replacement of components and the replenishment or replacement of operational fluids necessary to ensure reliable and safe vehicle performance throughout its service life.
+Maintenance schedules may be defined based on elapsed time, distance travelled, predictive algorithms, periodic inspections, or more generally on wear, degradation, or depletion.
 Maintenance in the use stage of a vehicle's life cycle can have a none-negligible impact on its carbon footprint.
 Recent life cycle assessment studies estimate that the greenhouse gas emissions produced by vehicle maintenance during the use stage can have a significant impact on total vehicle carbon footprint, depending on the powertrain type and vehicle segment.

-8.3.6.1.
+8.3.5.1.
 Maintenance scope